 The peaks are Sasso Piatto, Punta Grohman, and Sassolungo herself, and they are cinematic companions on the hike circumnavigating the Sassolungo/Langkofel massif.

-Throughout the hike, the everchanging views are captivating.
+Throughout the hike, the ever-changing views are captivating.
 From cows grazing on the gently swaying grasses of the highest large Alpine meadow in Europe, Alpe di Siusi; to the rocky and barren peaks of the Dolomites mountains; and to fragrant pine forests bathed in light.

-The Sassolungo/Langkofel hike is relatively difficult due to the duration, however there are no tricky sections, and it can be completed with anyone of moderate fitness.
+The Sassolungo/Langkofel hike is relatively difficult due to the duration, however, there are no tricky sections, and it can be completed with any one of moderate fitness.

 One hike, however, remains a true MUST for everyone – the Tre Cime di Lavaredo Loop.
 Aside from their sheer beauty, the area is full of easy day-hikes right at the foot of the mountains.
 Just 20 miles from Cortina, you can make your way to the start of the hike by car or even by shuttle (there is an entrance fee into the park if entering by vehicle).

 The hike is rather flat and suitable for all, but I guarantee you the 360 views you will get as you work your way around the mountain are just incredible.

 There are several rifugi (mountain huts) you can stop at for a meal on your way.
-If you’re a fan of history and looking for a little more adventure, there are numerous via ferratas (assisted climbing routes) in the area that go through the various trenches and tunnels used by soldiers during World War One.
+If you’re a fan of history and looking for a little more adventure, there are numerous via ferratas (assisted climbing routes) in the area that goes through the various trenches and tunnels used by soldiers during World War One.

-4- GORROPU GORGE : One of the best hiking in Sardinia
+4) GORROPU GORGE : One of the best hiking in Sardinia

 Located east of Naples in the Campania region, Mount Vesuvius is an active somma-stratovolcano that is most famous for its destruction of Pompeii and other nearby cities in AD 79.

-Though its reputation was formed long ago, it maintains a status for being one of the most dangerous volcanoes in the world since 3 million people live in the eruption radius.
+Though its reputation was formed long ago, it maintains the status of being one of the most dangerous volcanoes in the world since 3 million people live in the eruption radius.
 Despite this, many come to hike up Mount Vesuvius when traveling in Italy.